Do we run into any challenges with publishers if SportRχiv assigns a DOI before a publisher that accepts a paper?

 How should I cite articles on the archive?

-Won’t I be scooped if I share a preprint before it’s accepted for publication?
+Won’t someone steal my work if I share a preprint before it’s accepted for publication?

 May I remove a preprint once it is posted?

 - The preprint file cannot be deleted, but it can be updated or modified.
 See the OSF for more advice here.